magarittenguyen/magarittenguyen.github.io/_posts/2022-10-30-STT558-fourth-blog-post.md

 	SAS procedures
 	Modeling techniques	PROC GLMSELECT	PROC REG	PROC LOGISTIC

+- In predictive research, variable selection may improve the accuracy of the predictions, but background knowledge can also be incorporated, going as far as updating the coefficients of an existing model with new data, and employing variable selection methods to assess that coefficients to update

+- now im ssecond guessing how i go about selecting varibales for my model because im not familiar with how my choices sould have a downfall
+-
 <!--
 Your blog post can be written in a conversational tone or more formally (however you want to represent yourself).
 There is no word count or anything like that, just make sure you answer the prompts above to receive full credit.